NET WORTH: Unknown

 EDUCATION: Quattrone and Denise both graduated from UPenn.
 A few years ago, the couple gave a $15 million gift to help create the Quattrone Center for the Fair Administration of Justice at Penn Law.
 The center describes itself as a national research and policy hub created to catalyze long-term structural improvements to the U.S. criminal justice system.
-They also have given a major gift to the Singh Center for Nanotechnology Center in Penn’s Engineering School.
+They also gave a major gift to the Singh Center for Nanotechnology Center in Penn’s Engineering School.
 Other grantees have included St. Joseph’s Preparatory School in Philadelphia, Stanford University, Teach for America, and Girls’ Middle School in Palo Alto.

 MEDICAL RESEARCH: Grantees have included Alzheimer's Association - Northern California and Northern Nevada Chapter, Emory Alzheimer’s Disease Research Center, Bonnie J. Addario Lung Cancer Foundation, and Lucille Packard Foundation for Children’s Health.
-It's worth noting that Denise has suffered from an undisclosed illness, which may play a role in the family's health giving.
+It is worth noting that Denise has suffered from an undisclosed illness, which may play a role in the family's health giving.

 LOOKING FORWARD: Expect the couple's particular interest in criminal justice reform to continue.